Germination: Epigeal

 Epigeal germination (or epigeous germination) is a botanical term indicating that the germination takes place above the ground.
 In epigeal germination, the hypocotyl elongates and forms a hook, pulling rather than pushing the cotyledons and apical meristem through the soil.
 Once it reaches the surface, it straightens and pulls the cotyledons and shoot tip of the growing seedlings into the air.
 Beans, tamarind, and papaya are examples of plants that germinate this way.

 Hypogeal

 Germination can also be done by hypogeal germination (or hypogeous germination), where the epicotyl elongates and forms the hook.
 In this type of germination, the cotyledons stay underground where they eventually decompose.
-Peas, chickpeas and mango, for example, germinate this way.
+For example: peas, chickpeas and mango germinate this way.

 Monocot germination

 In monocot seeds, the embryo's radicle and cotyledon are covered by a coleorhiza and coleoptile, respectively.
 The coleorhiza is the first part to grow out of the seed, followed by the radicle.
 The coleoptile is then pushed up through the ground until it reaches the surface.
 There, it stops elongating and the first leaves emerge.